hrt/WheelChair/README.md

 1.8.8

-If you DC turn off ad blockers.
-If you're using brave - you need to disable it.
+If you DC turn off ad blockers

 Become a cripple, use a WheelChair...